GRAINS-Soybeans set for 4th weekly gain on South American crop woes

 Wheat dropped for a second session, while corn eased.

-* Wheat Wv1 is up half a percent this week, while corn Cv1 has gained more than 3% this week.
+Wheat Wv1 is up half a percent this week, while corn Cv1 has gained more than 3%.

 ((naveen.thukral@thomsonreuters.com; +65-6870-3829; Reuters Messaging: naveen.thukral.thomsonreuters.com@reuters.net))